Ivan09999/Ivan09999.github.io/RCE-readme.md

 {"data":{"...":"<p>zz49zz</p>"}}
 ```

-The response contained `49`.
-The expression was evaluated before the response was generated.
+The response contained `49`, confirming that the expression had been evaluated on the server before the HTML was returned.
 That confirmed server-side evaluation on this route.

 At this point, the finding was a server-side JavaScript injection.
 An authenticated editor could evaluate arbitrary JavaScript expressions on the server.
 The next question was what the execution scope actually contained.